WTFAcademy/WTF-Starknet/docs/2_Cairo/readme.md

 - `@external` - Used to write to storage_vars
 - `@l1_handler` - Used to to process a message sent from an L1 contract

-# WTF with storage values?
+## 2. Storage Variables

 The `@storage_var` decorator declares a variable which will be kept as part of this storage.
-In the following example, this variable consists of a single felt, called balance.
+In the following example, this variable consists of a single `felt`, called balance.

 ```
 @storage_var